martyn82/handbook/docs/_pages/tactics/reliability/recovery/state-resync.md

 top: tactics
 parent: tactics-reliability-recovery
 grandparent: tactics-reliability
-excerpt: The passive and active redundancy tactics require the component being restored to hanve its state upgraded before its return to service.
+excerpt: The passive and active redundancy tactics require the component being restored to have its state upgraded before its return to service.
 ---

 The passive and active redundancy tactics require the component being restored to have its state upgraded before its return to service.
 The updating approach